-Chia seeds may be tiny, but they are a superfood that packs a lot of punch.
-Check out these 11 benefits of chia seeds and see how you can easily add this nutritional seed to your diet.
+Chia seeds may be tiny, but they pack a punch.
+Check out these benefits of chia seeds and see how you can easily add this seed to your diet.

 Chia seeds are super versatile, easy to add to your favorite dishes, and heck, they can even replace an egg in a lot of recipes.